flarehotspot/sdk-utils/core/sdk/mkdocs/docs/api/accounts-api.md

 ```

 ## GetAll
-It returns all the admin accounts, admin and non-admin.
+It returns all the user accounts, admin and non-admin.
 It returns a slice of [Account](#account-instance) instance and an `error` object.
 ```go
 accts, err := accountsApi.GetAll()
 if err != nil {